 Indeed, I had told Sadhna that though my son was young, six feet-three-inches tall, healthy and vibrant like a fiddle, I always feared for his life even more than for the safety of my then tom-boyish girl.

-Fifteen days before he actually went, while driving him home from the airport , I had spontaneously told him: “For the first four years of your life, I carried you on my shoulders.
+Fifteen days before he actually went, while driving him home from the airport , I had told him just out of the blue: “For the first four years of your life, I carried you on my shoulders.
 On my last day, I want you to be around to carry me on your shoulders.”

 He had answered: “Who knows, dad?”